-JoAnn is also an admired mentor, educator and advocate for diversity, equity, and inclusive excellence.
-She has trained 84 scientists (22 postdoctoral fellows, 17 graduate students and 45 undergraduates), 52 are women and 44 are underrepresented racial / ethnic trainees and all have transitioned to excellent positions in science.
-She is a member of several educational training programs and active in various national committees aimed at increasing diversity, equity and inclusion in science.
-JoAnn is the director for the NIH/NIGMS Institutional Research and Academic Career Development Award (IRACDA) Postdoctoral Training Program at UC San Diego.
-The program has trained 103 postdoctoral scholars - 65% of the trainees have obtained tenure-track faculty positions at academic institutions.
-She received the UC San Diego Chancellor’s Award for Excellence in Postdoctoral Scholar Mentoring in 2014.
-In 2015, she became Associate Dean for Health Sciences Faculty Affairs, and in 2019 Assistant Vice Chancellor for Health Sciences Faculty Affairs where she has made great strides in developing and implementing strategies, programs and initiatives to enhance faculty success as well as to enhance the recruitment, retention and development of an engaged diverse faculty, and to support a climate of inclusive excellence.
-Under JoAnn's direction, the UCSD Health Sciences Office of Faculty Affairs received a HRSA-funded Hispanic Center of Excellence Award in 2017, NIH/NHLBI PRIDE UCSD Future Faculty of Cardiovascular Sciences in 2019, NIH/NINDS UCSD Leading the Advancement of Underrepresented Neuroscientists for Change (LAUNCH) in 2020, and NIH/NIAD UCSD Raising Advancement and Parity for Infectious Disease Researchers (RAPID) in 2020.
+Dr. Trejo is held in high regard as a mentor, educator and leader engaged in numerous initiatives aimed at enhancing inclusive excellence.
+She has trained 85 scientists (23 postdoctoral fellows, 17 graduate students and 45 undergraduates), 53 are women and 44 are underrepresented racial / ethnic trainees and all have transitioned to excellent positions in science.
+She is a member of several training programs and active in various national committees aimed at increasing diversity of the biomedical workforce.
+She is the director of the NIH/NIGMS Institutional Research and Academic Career Development Award (IRACDA) Postdoctoral Training Program at UC San Diego.
+SD IRACDA has trained 109 postdoctoral scholars - 65% of the trainees have obtained tenure-track faculty positions at academic institutions.
+She received the UC San Diego Chancellor’s Award for Excellence in Postdoctoral Scholar Mentoring in 2014 and the American Society for Cell Biology Inclusive Excellence Award in 2020.